leongjiameng/f1-driver-result-retrieving/README.md

 Run "npm install" at the project directory

 ## How to run
-Run  node automate-retrieve-driver-info.js at the project directory
+Run  "node automate-retrieve-driver-info.js" at the project directory